Majestic (musician)

-Kevin Adam Christie, known professionally as Majestic, is a musician from North London.
+Kevin Adam Christie, known professionally as Majestic, is an English musician.
 His singles "Creeping in the Dark" (with Jungle 70), "Naughty Sesh" (with Tigermonkey), and "Set My Heart on Fire" (with The Jammin Kid and Celine Dion) charted at numbers 75, 52, and 39 on the UK Singles Chart respectively.
 His remix of Boney M.'s "Rasputin" and cover of Whitney Houston's "Million Dollar Bill" (with Beyond Chicago and Alex Mills) charted at numbers 11 and 67 on the same chart, and his vocals have also been sampled in Skrillex's "Ruffneck (Full Flex)" and Droideka's "Get Hyper", which charted at numbers 89 and 29 respectively.
 In 2020, his album track "Fresh" with FooR and Dread MC on 2018's Friends of FooR was used in an advertising campaign for Coors Light.